Table of Contents

 Point out the lifelong benefits of braces and remind them of the end goal.
 A healthy, beautiful smile will boost confidence for a lifetime.
 This is worth all the discomfort.

-Icon Dental Center provides the best Orthodontic Treatment, including braces and aligners.
+Our qualified orthodontics Icon Dental Center provides the best Orthodontic Treatment, including braces and aligners.
 You can find a detailed list of other treatments on our website.
-For consultations or bookings, call us at 206-225-2882 for Seattle and 425-337-2400 for Everett.
+For consultations or bookings, call us at 206-225-2882 for orthodontics office in Seattle and 425-337-2400 for orthodontics office in Everett.